curl/everything-curl/usingcurl-verbose.md

     > Accept: */*
     >

 This is the full HTTP request to the site.
-This request is how it looks like in a default curl 7.45.0 installation and it may of course differ slightly between different releases and in particular it will change if you add command line options.
+This request is how it looks in a default curl 7.45.0 installation and it may, of course, differ slightly between different releases and in particular it will change if you add command line options.

 The last line of the HTTP request headers looks empty, and it is.
-It usually signals the separation between the headers and the body, and in this request there is no "body" to send.
+It signals the separation between the headers and the body, and in this request there is no "body" to send.